Sold into slavery: Urmila’s fight for justice in Nepal

 Although the kamlahari practice is prohibited under Nepal’s legal framework, the law has been largely ignored and ineffective when protecting girls who fall into slavery.
 That is, until now.

-Breaking news: Nepal moves to abolish kamlahari slave system
+Update: Nepal moves to abolish kamlahari slave system

 “This is a significant step in the right direction and it could not come at a better time,” says Donal Keane, Plan’s Country Director in Nepal.